Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros off the critical line

-It is useful to test how Eq. (\ref{zz}), which is accurate but certainly only approximate for complex zeros (see Table \ref{approxtable}), works in the present case of real off-critical zeros.
+\textbf{Heuristic derivation of $\Delta_c^*$ from small $\Delta$ approximation.} It is useful to test how Eq. (\ref{zz}), which is accurate but certainly only approximate for complex zeros (see Table \ref{approxtable}), works in the present case of real off-critical zeros.
 Writing $\rho=\frac{1}{2}+\delta\rho_x$ in (\ref{zz}), one gets